 What are your farming practices?

-We are organic in practice, but not certified; improving the health of the soil is our first goal.
+We are certified Organic.
+Improving the health of the soil is our first goal.
 We work to increase fertility and biological activity of the soil by adding organic matter, correcting mineral deficiencies, and protecting the soil.
 Compost, peat moss, crop residue, and cover crops are used to increase organic matter.
 Rock powders, plant meals, and trace elements are used to amend mineral deficiencies, and replace what the crop will remove.
 The soil is protected and erosion minimized with dense plantings, covering bare soil with tarps, avoiding tillage, and planting cover crops.
 Pesticides and chemical fertilizers are not used.
 Trillium Hill Farm has a CAPS (Community Accreditation for Produce Safety) Food Safety Plan.

 What exactly is a CSA?